iStooge/dsr-website/content/en/home/hero.md

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = '<span>Seminar dates at the Technical University of Braunschweig in January and February 2021</span>'
+  label = '<span>Online PhD seminar at the Technical University of Braunschweig in February and March 2021</span>'
 +++

 Design Science Research: A design-oriented research paradigm